 - The nuances of being and speaking “Chinese”

 - An analysis of the various Arabic dialects and accents

 - The joys and pains of travelling not as a white person

 Why English is Never “Proper”

-To say that a people can’t use English “properly” would mean that a language needs to have an official, defined standard by a governing body.
-English has no such governing body.
-People use it as they wish.
+To say that a people can’t use English “properly” would imply that English has an official standard defined by a governing body.
+English has no such standard nor governing body.
+People use English as they wish.

 The more insidious part of claiming people of a place don’t speak English fluently, though, is that it implies that fluent English is defined as English spoken by people from a certain place, or more dangerously, by people who look a certain way.

 Anyone who has applied to work as an English teacher in another country has experienced this.
 If you’re white and vaguely educated, you walk in.
 If you’re of colour, it’s much harder.
 Someone has to vet you (it happened to me).
 If you’re Asian-looking and want to work as an English teacher in Asia, you may find it harder (depending on the school, and the country).